 So while we as individuals want to go greener, buy fairer, and right social wrongs, the real enablers of conscious consumerism are businesses.

 But far from seeing social responsibility as a box-ticking frustration, brands should see it as an opportunity.
 A way to appeal to audiences increasingly concerned about where their products come from, how they’re made, and where they go once they’ve been used.
 Being socially aware is a brand and product feature – and, when marketed properly, these features sell.
-Just take a look at Brewdog.
+Just take a look at Bombas.

 Being woke could send you broke